Have A Go Olympic Challenge 2024

 Determined not to let it hold her back on Olympic debut, Saya then finished fourth in her second run before producing a stunning victory in her third race to progress to the semi-finals alongside teammate Lauren Reynolds.

-The younger sister of fellow Australian rider Kai, who was seriously injured in a racing crash in 2020, Saya then looked headed for the final when she finished fifth and first in her first two semi-final heats.
+The younger sister of fellow Australian rider Kai, who was seriously injured in a racing crash in 2020 which brought the end of his career, Saya then looked headed for the final when she finished fifth and first in her first two semi-final heats.

 But she was cruelly denied a shot at a medal when she crashed out of the third and final run along with American Alise Willoughby, both narrowly missing the final, which was won by Great Britain’s Beth Shriever.

-Saya suffered a concussion in the crash and after Tokyo she took an extended break, but returned at the end of 2021 to win her maiden Australian title at the national championships on the Gold Coast.
+Saya suffered a concussion in the crash and after Tokyo she took an extended break, but returned at the end of 2021 at the national championships on the Gold Coast.

 Another injury – another concussion – kept her out of action early in 2022, but she was back in form by the end on the year.